Community Emergency Response Team (CERT)

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills such as fire safety, simple search and rescue, and basic first aid treatment.
 The CERT concept was developed and implemented by the Los Angeles City Fire Department in 1985.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Further, it confirmed the need to train civilians to meet their immediate needs.
 The CERT concept builds upon citizens understanding their responsibility to prepare themselves for disaster and increase their ability to safely help themselves, their family, and their neighbors.

 Class participants receive training in basic first aid, fire safety, simple search and rescue, terrorism, emergency preparedness, and disaster psychology.
 At the conclusion of the classroom training, students participate in a practical exercise designed to allow them to apply the skills they learned.
 Classes are taught by Poway firefighters supplemented with guest speakers.
-A certificate of completion in this noncredit Palomar College course is provided.
 Participants who complete this course, or an equivalent CERT course, are also eligible to apply for membership in Poway's CERT.

-If you are interested in signing up for the next academy or have any questions, please contact Susy Turnbull - email@example.com.
+If you are interested in signing up for the 2019 academy, click on this application.
+If you have any questions, please contact Susy Turnbull - firstname.lastname@example.org.
 You DO NOT need to be a resident of Poway to attend training.
 Minimum age is 18 years old.

-Members of Poway CERT must be at least 18 years old and reside in the City of Poway.
-For more information, please contact Susy Turnbull at 858-668-4474 by email to firstname.lastname@example.org.
+Members of Poway CERT must be at least 18 years old and reside in the City of Poway or live in communities directly adjacent to the City of Poway.
+For more information, please contact Susy Turnbull at 858-668-4474 by email to email@example.com.

 For more information on Community Emergency Response Team programs, please visit: